onejgordon/flow-dashboard/README.md

 ### Run the dev server locally

+To avoid conflicts sometimes seen with gcloud and google.cloud python libs it is often helpful to run the dev server in a virtualenv.

 Make sure dev_appserver.py is in your path, and run `./server.sh` to start the dev server locally, and gulp to build JS etc.

 ### Deploy